Chief Executive Officer

 Manager of Family Support

-Jessica came to Colorado in 2014 from northern California and has long believed in connecting people to each other and to their communities so together we can create futures rooted in cooperation, equality and hope.
-She received her Master's degree in Social Work from the University of Denver focusing on sustainable development and global practice.
-Jessica has worked with agencies and institutions ranging in services to elders, children, refugees, higher education students and low-income families with roles including program coordination, family mentorship and administration.
-In her free time she enjoys cooking, going to the movies and hiking with friends.
-Jessica can be contacted at email@example.com
+Jessica came to Colorado in 2014 from northern California and has long believed in connecting people to each other and to their communities so we are creating futures rooted in cooperation, equality and hope.
+She received her Master's degree in social work from the University of Denver focusing on sustainable development and global practice.
+Jessica has worked with agencies and institutions ranging in services to elders, children, refugees, students and low-income families with roles including program coordination, program assessment, partnership building and administration.
+In her free time she enjoys cooking, going to the movies and exploring the Rockies.
+Jessica can be contacted at firstname.lastname@example.org

 Laura feels passionate about supporting individuals as they realize their strengths, self-worth, and build confidence to achieve their personal and professional goals.
 Laura graduated from the University of Dayton with a degree in International Studies and Human Rights.
 She worked closely with refugees in the resettlement process which sparked her interest in a career in social work.
 Laura obtained her Masters of Social Work at Washington University in St. Louis, where she continued working closely with refugees to integrate into a new culture and become self-supporting.
 Laura’s passion for service and to learn from other cultures took her to Costa Rica where she served as a Peace Corps volunteer in a rural, coffee farming community.
 There she worked with women who had experienced domestic violence, started a community-driven ceramic mural project, facilitated a girls' leadership program and taught Costa Rican youth about healthy sexuality using soccer.
 Laura moved to Denver in 2015 and began supporting individuals working towards personal and professional goals to advance their careers and overall family prosperity.
 Laura loves volunteering as both a mentor for youth living in a transitional housing program and with a refugee youth leadership program.
 In her free time, Laura enjoys hiking with her dog, dancing salsa and exploring the mountains.
 Laura can be reached at email@example.com